A fair look at the top drum practice apps. What each does well, where each falls short, and which one fits your practice style.

 Best for: gamified basics with progressive lessons

 A gamified app that teaches drum patterns through progressive lessons, XP system, and daily goals.
 Works with electronic kits and acoustic kits via microphone.
 Available on iOS, Mac, and Windows.
+From $24.99/month; free account with limited lessons.

 Try DrumShed free — the metronome and basic drill cost nothing.